Complexity Guarantees for Nonconvex Newton-MR Under Inexact Hessian Information: Introduction

 The geometry of the optimization landscape is essentially encoded in the spectrum of the Hessian matrix.
-In and around saddle regions, where the gradient is unreliably small (or even zero), one can obtain descent by leveraging directions that, to a great degree, align with the eigenspace associated with the nonpositive eigenvalues of the Hessian These direction are referred to as nonpositive curvature (NPC) directions. \begin{definition}[Nonpositive Curvature direction] For any non-zero $\f{x}\in\mathbb{R}^d$, we call $\f{x}$ a nonpositive curvature (NPC) direction for a matrix $\f{A}$, if \end{definition}
+In that light, one can obtain descent by leveraging directions that, to a great degree, align with the eigenspace associated with the small or negative eigenvalues of the Hessian.
+These directions are referred to as $\sigma$-Limited Curvature (LC) directions. \begin{definition}[$\sigma$-Limited Curvature Direction] For any nonzero $\f{x}\in\mathbb{R}^d$ and $\sigma > 0$, we day $\f{x}$ is a $\sigma$-limited curvature ($\sigma$-LC) direction for a matrix $\f{A}$, if $\langle\f{x}, \f{A} \f{x}\rangle \leq d \sigma \|\f{x}\|^2.$ \end{definition}